electro-logic/DngOpcodesEditor/README.md

 The command produces a demosaiced linear TIFF image (16 bit) that can be opened as a Reference Image.

-**- Why the GainMap opcode produces too bright results?**
+**- Why the preview is too bright/dark?**

-Because the opcode is designed to work before the gamma encoding.
-Please ensure that the reference image is Linear and that the checkbox "Reference Image is Linear" is checked
+Because opcodes are designed to work before the gamma encoding.
+If the reference image is gamma encoded check the "Decode Input Gamma" option, uncheck otherwise.
+The "Encode Output Gamma" option should be always checked to properly display the preview image.

 **- Why I can't see the preview image I saved?**